Just the Way It Is, Baby

 "Just the Way It Is, Baby" is a song by American alternative rock duo the Rembrandts.
-Released in 1990 on the Atco Records label, it served as the debut single from their first album, The Rembrandts.
+Released in 1990 on the Atco Records label, it served as the debut single from their first album, The Rembrandts (1990).
 It first appeared on the US Billboard Album Rock Tracks chart in 1990, then became a top-10 hit one year later in France, where it remained on the country's chart for 16 weeks, and in Austria and Germany.
 It was a moderate hit in other European countries, Australia, and Canada.
+It spent nineteen weeks on the Billboard Hot 100, debuting at number 89 the week of 9 February 1991 and peaking at number 14 the week of 27 April 1991.